The best sunset in Joshua Tree

-We haven’t seen many clouds since we began this western U.S. National Park odyssey.
+We haven't seen many clouds in Southern California since we began this western U.S. National Park odyssey.
 So we were excited when we drove up today from Los Angeles to Joshua Tree National Park.
-The clouds just kept building as we traveled east in to the mountains.
+The clouds just kept building as we traveled east into the mountains.
 And lo!
 I think we even saw some of them dropping some rain around San Bernardino.
 A very rare occurrence in this time of drought and fire.

 As we got out of the car, this fellow saw my cameras and said, “Look at this!” pointing to some mountain sheep on the side of a hill just about 30 yards from us.